Six Sigma Belt Levels: Complete Guide & Comparison

 Green Belt

-The Six Sigma Green Belt certification is an intermediate certification designed for professionals who want to lead or support improvement projects.
-It’s ideal for those with prior exposure to Six Sigma or a Yellow Belt certification.
-Green Belts apply the DMAIC methodology to reduce variation, improve quality, and drive operational efficiency.
+The Green Belt is an intermediate certification designed for professionals who want to lead process improvement projects or support larger initiatives.
+Green Belts apply DMAIC, work with data, and help drive measurable operational improvements.

 Common roles: Process Analyst, Operations Manager, Quality Engineer